zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   Check the _error_ to see the possible cause for the failure.
-Retry this operation but if thie issue persists you should restart the server.
+Retry this operation but if the issue persists you should restart the server.